Learning objectives

 - ?
 What is the main difference between a chatbot and an AI agent?

-- ?
-What does MCP stand for and what does it enable?
+claude -pinstead of an interactive session? - ?
+What does MCP stand for and what problem does it solve for journalists working with local data?

 Resources